Aramid Fibres

 - hot air filtration fabrics

-- tire and mechanical rubber goods reinforcement
+- tyre and mechanical rubber goods reinforcement

 - sporting goods